2nd November 2017 - 9th November 2017

 The switchboard had outdated rota sheets and called two incorrect numbers before reaching the paediatric consultant on call, who later arrived but too late to help Harry.

-It was found during the inquest that by this time Harry was very seriously ill and had sustained severe brain damage due to individual and gross systemic failings at the hospital.
-Following an MRI showing he would have had significant learning and cognitive difficulties and been a paraplegic, at just 7 days old and following advice, life support was removed.
+It was found during the inquest that by this time Harry was very seriously unwell, he had sustained severe brain damage.
+Following an MRI showing he would have had significant learning and cognitive difficulties and would be a paraplegic, at just 7 days old and following advice, life support was removed.

-We then discovered a full RCOG audit of the East Kent Trust's maternity services in 2015, 2 full years before Harry was born, it's introduction tells you all you need to know -
+We then discovered a full Royal College (RCOG) audit of the East Kent Trust's (EKHUFT) maternity services from 2015, 2 full years before Harry was born, it's introduction tells you all you need to know.
+(Full Report Here)

 This review has been commissioned by Dr Paul Stevens, Consultant Nephrologist and Medical Director of East Kent Hospital’s University NHS Foundation Trust, following concerns about the working culture within women’s health services including relationships and communication between midwives and obstetricians.
 Issues of concern are an inconsistent compliance with national standards amongst obstetricians, poor governance in relation to serious incidents, staffing, education and supervision of obstetric middle grades and trainees and consultant accessibility and responsiveness.
 Concerns relating to consultant presence on the delivery suite as per RCOG recommendations have also been raised.

-Arnold & Porter LLP Quote full text HERE
+Arnold & Porter LLP Quote (they represented us at Inquest)